Marion Davies: Early career on stage and in film

 Davies worked as a chorus line dancer starting with Chin-Chin, a 1914 musical starring David C. Montgomery and Fred Stone, at the old Forrest Theatre in Philadelphia.
 She made her Broadway debut starring in the show at the Globe Theatre on October 20.
 She also appeared in Nobody Home, Miss Information and Stop, Look and Listen.
 When not dancing, she modeled for illustrators Harrison Fisher and Howard Chandler Christy.

 In 1916, Davies was signed as a featured player in the Ziegfeld Follies.
 However, she encountered difficulties with her career as a Ziegfeld girl, as her persistent stammer prevented her from pronouncing any lines.
 Consequently, she was relegated only to dancing routines.
 While working for Florenz Ziegfeld, a cavalcade of admirers pursued her sexually.
 She came to loathe young college men: "The stage-door-Johnnies [sic] I didn't like.
 Especially those who came from Yale."
 During one infamous show starring Gaby Deslys, rowdy undergraduates from Yale pelted Davies and other chorus dancers with tomatoes and rotten eggs to show their displeasure with the performance.

 While dancing in the Follies at the New Amsterdam Theatre in New York City, the teenage Davies was first observed by newspaper tycoon William Randolph Hearst, who was seated in the front row of the audience.
 Recalling this first encounter, Davies indicated she was afraid of Hearst initially:

 [Hearst] always sat in the front row at the Follies.
 The girls in the show told me who he was.
 They said 'Look out for him—he's looking at you.
 He's a wolf in sheep's clothing'...He sent me flowers and little gifts, like silver boxes or gloves or candy.
 I wasn't the only one he sent gifts to, but all the girls thought he was particularly looking at me, and the older ones would say 'Look out'.

 Hearst purportedly went to the Follies show every night for eight weeks solely to gaze at Davies.
-Without Davies' knowledge, Hearst clandestinely arranged for an intermediary from Campbell's Studio to invite her to be photographed in ornate costumes such as a Japanese geisha and a virginal bride.
+Without Davies's knowledge, Hearst clandestinely arranged for an intermediary from Campbell's Studio to invite her to be photographed in ornate costumes such as a Japanese geisha and a virginal bride.
 While the photos were being taken, Davies realized Hearst secretly was present in the darkness of the photography studio.
 Terrified, she fled to the dressing room and locked the door.
 However, Hearst abruptly departed without introducing himself.
 After months passed, they saw each other again in Palm Beach, Florida, but Hearst's wife Millicent Hearst was present.
 They did not become intimate until sometime later.

 After making her screen debut in 1916, and modelling gowns by Lady Duff-Gordon in a fashion newsreel, Davies appeared in Runaway Romany (1917), her first feature film.
 Davies wrote the film, which was directed by her brother-in-law, producer George W. Lederer.
 She continued to alternate between stage and screen until 1920 when she made her last revue appearance in Ed Wynn's Carnival.